 The Gateway Arch is a memorial to the pioneers and to Thomas Jefferson’s role in the Westward Expansion of the USA during the 19th century.
 It’s also a tribute to Dred Scott who (unsuccessfully) sued for his and his family’s freedom in the Old Courthouse.

 Don’t miss a tram ride to the top of the Arch for stunning views of the area and explore the museum under the Gateway Arch.
 Visit the Old Courthouse to learn more about the history of the area.
-After that, take a riverboat cruise on the Mississipi River or join a walking downtown & food tour.
+After that, take a riverboat cruise on the Mississippi River and explore more of the city center on foot.

 12. Carlsbad Caverns National Park